sugarsweetrobotics/LeapRTC/README.md

     $ make

 Then you can find your LeapRTC in $path_to_leaprtc/build/src directory.

+# For library path
-You must put libleap.dylib in the same directory of your RTC.
-If you use LeapRTCComp, you must put the libleap.dylib with it.
+You must put libleap.dylib in the same directory of your RTC or You must set PATH to libleap.dylib If you use LeapRTCComp, you must put the libleap.dylib with it as well.
-If you use LeapRTC.dylib as a loadable module for rtcd, you must put the libleap.dylib with the LeapRTC.dylib.
+If you use LeapRTC.dylib as a loadable module for rtcd, you must put the libleap.dylib with the LeapRTC.dylib or set PATH..

+## For OSX
+set DYLD_LIBRARY_PATH to lib directory in LeapSDK.
+You can find libleap.dylib directly in $DYLD_LIBRARY_PATH .

+## For Win
+Under construction...

+## For Linux
+Under construction...